-We have granted the underwriters an over-allotment option.
-This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase a maximum of additional shares and/or additional warrants (15% of the shares sold in this offering) from us to cover overallotments, if any.
+We have granted the underwriters an over-allotment option, subject to certain terms and limitations.
+This option, which is exercisable for up to 45 days after the date of this prospectus, permits the underwriters to purchase a maximum of 4,330,000 additional shares and/or 4,330,000 additional warrants from us to cover over-allotments, if any.
 If the underwriters exercise all or part of this option, they will purchase shares and/or warrants covered by the option at the public offering price that appears on the cover page of this prospectus, less the underwriting discount.
-If this option is exercised in full, the total price to the public will be \$ and the total net proceeds, before expenses, to us will be
+If this option is exercised in full, the total price to the public will be \$10,002,990 and the total net proceeds, before expenses, to us will be \$9,389,877.
+The underwriters have agreed that they will only exercise this option to the extent that there are sufficient authorized but unissued and unreserved shares of common stock available under our articles of incorporation, as may be amended.